flyingmachine/brave-clojure-web/content/concurrency.md

     By the power invested in me
     by Thunder, lightning, wind and rain,
     the state of California
-    I now pronounce you a delicious sandwich, and wife I summon again
+    I now pronounce you a delicious man sandwich, and wife I summon again

 Finally, the dwarven berserker problem can be stated as follows.
 Imagine four berserkers are sitting around a rough-hewn, circular wooden table and comforting each other.
-"I know I'm distant toward my children, but I just don't know how to communicate with them," one says.
+"I know I'm distant toward my children, but I just don't know how to communicate with them," one growls.
 The rest sip their coffees and nod knowingly, care lines creasing their eyeplaces.

 Now, as everyone knows, the dwarven berserker ritual for ending a